alexbfree/thesis/src/additional.md

   - B4 (86 codes): **Motivations for GDPR**: People want to make use of their data and influence how it is handled and see GDPR as having the potential to help them achieve this.
 -	C (35 codes): What do people think about GDPR?
   -	C1 (35 codes) **GDPR Opinions and Expectations**: People's expectations for GDPR are affected by their perception of the company and its perceived difficulty, risk and entanglement; people expect non-compliance.
--	D: What is the experience of GDPR as a means to gain awareness of and access to usable and understandable data?
+-	D: What is the experience of GDPR as a means to gain awareness of and access to useable and understandable data?
   -	D1 (104 codes) **GDPR Non-Compliance and Poor Responses**: The data returned from GDPR is often incomplete, hard to deal with, lacking explanation, or poorly formatted.
 Many companies are not complying.
 -	E: What is the experience of GDPR as a means to gain influence and achieve goals with data/What is the practical impact of GDPR?
   - E1 (86 codes) **The Impacts and Ineffectiveness of GDPR**: People's interest in GDPR comes from curiosity to exert their rights or from specific questions about data handling or data use goals.
 GDPR rarely delivers upon on any of their goals but it does change people's outlook and affects the relationship with the data holder.